-People invest for all kinds of different reasons; some invest to see their child through university; some invest to buy their dream car or set foot on Europe for a snowy vacation; and some invest because it is just so much fun (that?s us at the Motley Fool!).
-But, for whatever reason that people invest, the desired outcome?s always the same ? we want our money to grow.
+People invest for all kinds of different reasons; some invest to see their child through university; some invest to buy their dream car or set foot on Europe for a snowy vacation; and some invest because it is just so much fun (that’s us at the Motley Fool!).
+But, for whatever reason that people invest, the desired outcome’s always the same – we want our money to grow.
+The stock market’s actually one of the best places to grow our money and build lasting long-term wealth as we benefit from the growth of Singapore’s economy through ownership of corporate…

 People invest for all kinds of different reasons; some invest to see their child through university; some invest to buy their dream car or set foot on Europe for a snowy vacation; and some invest because it is just so much fun (that’s us at the Motley Fool!).
 But, for whatever reason that people invest, the desired outcome’s always the same – we want our money to grow.